Ninad-Badekar/DE_Trainings/Day1/readme.md

 # What I’m Learning
 ## 1. Python Basics
-	-item Writing simple Python programs
+	* Writing simple Python programs

-	Understanding variables, data types, and control structures
+	* Understanding variables, data types, and control structures

-	Using functions and modules
+	* Using functions and modules

-	Handling files and exceptions
+	* Handling files and exceptions

 ## 2. ETL with Python
 	Extracting data from CSV files and APIs